drhaliburton/card-generator/tutorial/Part I.md

-#Coding Practice: Building A Holiday Card Generator
+# Coding Practice: Building A Holiday Card Generator

 Hello, welcome!
 It was around this time last year when I started prepping for the Web Development Bootcamp at Lighthouse, and I really enjoyed tinkering with small projects over learning syntaxes and walking through tutorials.
 It was nice to have some down time over the Holidays to focus on playing with the basics which helped build my excitement for starting the program.
-I put together this little tutorial that will hopefully give you the opportunity to tinker, with lots of resources to explore web development and design a little futhur.
+I put together this little tutorial that will hopefully give you the opportunity to tinker, with lots of resources to explore web development and design a little furthur.

 If you're considering taking a coding Bootcamp, having a good grasp of structure, styling, event handlers and DOM manipulation can be endlessly useful, and isn't always covered in a prep course.
-It's worth practicing and fiddling with your CSS to get a solid grasp of the sometimes frustrating complexities of building even a simple webpage.
+It's worth practicing and fiddling with your CSS to get a feel for the sometimes frustrating complexities of building even a simple webpage.

 **What are we making?** Seeing 'tis the season, let's put together a simple Holiday card generator!
 This will give you the chance to explore page structure with HTML, styling and animations with CSS and functionality with JavaScript.